 - Breakable wheel fasteners!

-(What is it like to drive on 3 wheels and 1 stub?
-How about 1 wheel and 3 stubs?)
+(What is it like to drive on 3 wheels and 1 stub axle?
+How about 1 wheel and 3 stub axles?)

 - Several barrier types with different friction coefficients and bounciness